Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Introduction

 \subsection{Outline of the paper}

-Section \ref{sec : ccplx} is devoted to the background about curve complexes and some important notions and results in the setting of pants and marking graphs.
-Here we recall hierarchical structures on pants and marking graphs and their resolutions introduced by Masur and Minsky in \cite{mm2}.
-In Theorem \ref{thm : hrpath} we list the properties of hierarchy resolution paths.
-Moreover, we recall the $\Sigma-$hulls and their projections from \cite{bkmm}.
-In Section \ref{sec : WPmetric} we give some background about the WP metric and synthetic properties of WP geodesics.
+Section \ref{sec : ccplx} is devoted to the background about curve complexes and some important notions and results in the setting of pants graphs and marking graphs.
+In this section we recall hierarchical structures of pants and marking graphs and their resolutions introduced by Masur and Minsky in \cite{mm2}.
+The properties of hierarchy resolution paths are listed in Theorem \ref{thm : hrpath}.
+We also recall the $\Sigma-$hulls and their projections from \cite{bkmm}.
+In Section \ref{sec : WPmetric} we provide some background about the WP metric and synthetic properties of WP geodesics.

-In Section \ref{sec : bddwpgeodseg} we provide the proofs of refined version of some of the key results in \cite{wols} and \cite{bmm2} which we need in this work.
-These are mainly based on compactness arguments in the WP completion of Teichm\"{u}ller space and are consequences of Wolpert's geodesic limit theorem.
-These results give us a kind of control on development of Dehn twists versus change off length-functions along uniformly bounded length WP geodesic segments.
+In Section \ref{sec : bddwpgeodseg} we prove refined versions of some of the key results in \cite{wols} and \cite{bmm2}.
+The proofs are mainly based on compactness arguments in the WP completion of the Teichm\"{u}ller space.
+These results give us a kind of control on buildup of Dehn twists versus change of length-functions along uniformly bounded length WP geodesic segments.

 In Section \ref{sec : stablehrpath} we prove that hierarchy paths between narrow pairs are stable.
 The proof will be through $\Sigma-$hulls and their stability properties.